 The laws vary by state.
 In some states, the court will decide upon the owner’s liability based upon the status of the injured person.
 In other states, the law will place greater emphasis on the condition of the property where the accident occurred.

 The personal injury lawyers at Chaffin Luhana are familiar with the laws in Pittsburgh, PA.
-We represent individuals in premise liability claims in West Virginia, Western Pennsylvania and Eastern Ohio.
+We represent individuals in premises liability claims in West Virginia, Western Pennsylvania, and Eastern Ohio.
 To schedule a free consultation to discuss your potential case, contact our law offices today.

 Types of Accidents